Introduction

 • Sometimes a peripheral (here the System peripheral) is coarse-grained and doesn't exactly fit the HAL drivers - so here we split the System peripheral into smaller pieces which get passed to the drivers

-• Here we configure the system clocks - in this case, we are fine with the defaults
+• Here we configure the system clocks - in this case, boost to the maxiumum for the chip

 • We freeze the clocks, which means we can't change them later